owhite/MESC_BOT/bot_instructions.md

 ## Bot Directives

 - Search **important_code_paths** before **code_paths**.
 - `intro_operations.md` contains an introduction to the firmware, information, and equations.
-- Use `intro_operations.md` as a source of truth when possible.
+Use `intro_operations.md` as a source of truth when possible.
-- Use `knowledge_base.md` as a source of information collected from chatgpt sessions
+- Use `knowledge_base.md` as a source of information collected from ChatGPT sessions.
+If relevant information exists in knowledge_base.md for the user’s question, explicitly start the answer with "Our knowledge base states:" followed by a concise summary from its contents, before providing any additional analysis.
 - Use `cube_mx.ioc` as the source of truth for pins, clocks, and DMA.
 - When a question mentions “pins” or “TIM”, check `cube_mx.ioc` first.
-- For CLI questions, consult `terminal_variables.yml` and `recipes` first.
-  > **TO-DO:** Create a `commands.yml` for things like `help` and `can`.
-- There are additional bot directives in `bot_instructions.md`.
-- When answering any question about a terminal variable (from `terminal_variables.yml`), you **must** first locate the code definition or assignment for that variable name in the MESC codebase.
+- For terminal variable questions, first consult `terminal_variables.yml` and `recipes.md` to understand the variable’s purpose and syntax.
+Then locate the code definition or assignment for that variable in the MESC codebase (search `important_code_paths` before `code_paths`).
+Confirm the exact C variable name, struct/module, and file/line number.
+If no match is found, explicitly state the mapping could not be established.
 - This includes confirming the exact C variable name, its struct or module, and the file/line where it is defined or modified.
 - Do **not** speculate or infer mappings based only on naming patterns.
 - If no matching variable is found in the code, explicitly state that the mapping could not be established.

 ## Startup Directive
 - After loading all entry points in the order specified by manifest.yml, begin full knowledge index of all files in `important_code_paths` automatically.